-Trevor Hofbauer of Calgary had the race of his life this morning to win the Canadian Marathon Championships in 2:09:51, an unbelievable seven-minute personal best and well under the Olympic standard of 2:11:30 and only seconds off Cam Levins’ Canadian marathon record of 2:09:25, set just last year at this race.
+Trevor Hofbauer of Calgary had the race of his life this morning to win the Canadian Marathon Championships in 2:09:51, an unbelievable seven-minute personal best, well under the Olympic standard of 2:11:30 and only seconds off Cam Levins’ Canadian marathon record of 2:09:25, set last year at this race.

 “I just wanted it,” Hofbauer said in a post-race interview.
 “There was an opportunity today, to make the Olympic team, and that’s why I came down here.
 That’s why I run.
 That’s why I’ve been doing everything I’ve done for the last five years, is to be in this moment… I just really, really wanted it.
 And I just came out here super relaxed, and I just gave it a go.”

 Though Hofbauer has been the Canadian marathon champion before (he won that title in 2017 also), it’s fair to say that nobody, possibly including Hofbauer himself, expected a result quite like this.
-He set his last PB at the Hamburg Marathon in April, running 2:16:48, and was hoping for “a strong fall marathon,” but with all the attention on Levins for a strong performance today and other up-and-comers Evan Esselink and Rory Linkletter making exciting debuts, Hofbauer was somewhat out of the spotlight.
+He set his last PB at the Hamburg Marathon in April, running 2:16:48, and was hoping for “a strong fall marathon,” but with all the attention on Levins for a strong performance today and other up-and-comers Evan Esselink and Rory Linkletter making exciting debuts, Hofbauer wasn’t the focus of attention on Sunday.

 Hofbauer finished seventh overall.

 Tristan Woodfine finished second, also in a huge PB (2:13:16), after already setting a PB in Houston earlier this year.
 Levins, who had a tough day on the course, finished as third Canadian, in 2:15:01.